Coming Soon 👀 At the beginning of April, you’ll be

 In a padded cell, one presumes.

-Ivy Valory Premium Member 4 days ago
+Ivy Valory Premium Member about 1 month ago

 I wonder if Mr. Thompson ever tore, stomped, flushed or shot at any of his drawings?
 I always imagine they spring fully-formed from his head, not needing any editing.